 Commercial cultivation had begun.
-The finger lime is long and cylindrical, and fell into vogue as a gourmet bushfood for pickles, maramalade and garnishes.
+The finger lime is long and cylindrical, and fell into vogue as a gourmet bushfood for pickles, marmalade and garnishes.
 It doesn’t look like anything we’d call a lime, and grows in a variety of colors including black, brown, green, orange, purple, red and yellow.
 There is much hybridization of limes happening in Australia, including the blood lime (see below).
-Photo courtesy of CSIRO.

 The blood lime is a hybrid citrus fruit developed in Australia.
 It is a cross between the red finger lime (Citrus australasica var. sanguinea) and the Ellendale Mandarin, a mandarin and orange hybrid (some sources cite this as the Rangpur lime, Citrus x limonia), which has an orange rind and pulp).

 The tree, which can also be planted as an ornamental tree, produces striking, blood red-colored fruit.
 It is smaller than most limes, and like the blood orange, somewhat sweeter.

 Citrus x Citrofortunella mitis is also known as the Chinese, or China, orange; the Panama orange; golden lime; scarlet lime; in the Philippines, kalamondin, kalamunding, kalamansi, calamansi, limonsito, or agridulce; Malayan names include limau chuit and limau kesturi (“musk lime”).
 In Thailand, it is ma-nao-wan.